R. Rohmingliana

 R. Rohmingliana (born 1972) is an Indian politician from Mizoram.
-He won the 2023 Mizoram Legislative Assembly election on MNF ticket from Thorang constituency which is reserved for ST community in Lunglei district.
-He defeated sitting MLA Zodintluanga Ralte of Indian National Congress by a margin of 62 votes.
+He won the 2023 Mizoram Legislative Assembly election on the MNF ticket from the Thorang constituency which is reserved for Scheduled Tribe community in Lunglei district.
+He defeated the sitting MLA Zodintluanga Ralte of the Indian National Congress by a margin of 62 votes.

 Early life and education

-Rohmingliana hails from Thorang and is a post graduate.
+Rohmingliana hails from Thorang and is a post-graduate.
 His father's name is R. Lalruala.
 He is a businessman and his wife is an assistant professor at RIPANS, Aizwal.

 Career

-He lost the 2018 Assembly election to Zodintluanga Ralte of INC but defeated him by a narrow margin in 2023.
+He lost the 2018 Assembly election to Zodintluanga Ralte of the INC but defeated him by a narrow margin in 2023.